zhc940702/MLTPP/README.md

-# MLTPP
+# SCN-MLTPP
-# MLTPP
+# SCN-MLTPP
-A capsule network-based peptide therapeutic property predictor named MLTPP is able to predict the therapeutic properties of peptides and gives a 5-dimensional 0-1 vector as the prediction result.
+A capsule network-based peptide therapeutic property predictor named SCN-MLTPP is able to predict the therapeutic properties of peptides and gives a 5-dimensional 0-1 vector as the prediction result.